 5. Best for Security Features: Dashlane

 Dashlane is a French-based company that’s a major player in the marketplace.
 It performs all the basic and advanced tasks you’d expect from a password manager and does it with ease.

 The password manager features a VPN to scan your accounts for weak and compromised passwords.
 It also has a great feature called password changer that replaces hundreds of passwords with a single click, which is available in both the free and paid plans.

 Dashlane is unique in its ability to replace hundreds of passwords with a single click.
 This feature is available in both free and paid plans

-Pricing: Up to $8.99 per month, billed annually
+Pricing: Up to $8 per user, billed annually

 Mobile app?
 Yes